igrigorik/http-client-hints/README.md

 * The server can scale the asset to requested width, or return the closest available match to help reduce number of transfered bytes.
 * The server can factor in the device pixel ratio of the device in its selection algorithm.

-Note that the display width of the image may not be available at request time, in which case the user agent would omit the `Width` hint.
+Note that the width of the image may not be available at request time, in which case the user agent would omit the `Width` hint.
 Also, the exact logic as to which asset is selected is deferred to the server, which can optimize its selection based on available resources, cache hit rates, and other criteria.

 #### `<picture>` element